-Since becoming certified as a labor doula in 2003 I’ve helped families at over 100 births at homes, birth centers and all the local hospitals.
+Since becoming certified as a labor doula in 2003 I’ve helped families at hundreds of births at homes, birth centers and all the local hospitals.

 At births I help create an atmosphere of safety, calm and encouragement.
 I am there for emotional support, helping her know how to ask about her options and alternatives, and keeping her as comfortable as possible with massage, positioning suggestions, counter pressure and more.
 In labor I help women have an idea about what’s just around the corner so she can make informed decisions about her birth options.